 - Be prepared to do the time-zone dance, if necessary.
 If you’ll be crossing time zones, it may affect sleep.
 If the time change is just an hour, you may be fine, but if it’s more than that, you may need to do the “time zone dance”!
 You’ll need to modify your child’s schedule in advance of leaving and then modify it again when you get home; it makes extra work, yes, but it’ll make everyone a lot happier while you are on vacation.
-As for how to do this time-zone dance – we LOVE this post on the topic.
-We adore this family (they are former clients of ours), and they are experts on traveling with a baby in tow.

 - Bring lots of comfort objects from home.
 You should absolutely plan to pack your child’s lovey, but don’t forget things like a favorite crib sheet, favorite PJs, a few special bedtime books, etc. If your child has a nightlight that’s part of the bedtime routine, bring that.
 And don’t forget any white noise machines and blackout blinds that will make your child’s sleeping area very sleep-friendly.

 - Room-share like a pro.
 If you have to share a room with your baby during vacation, you can make it work.
 The biggest step will be to use white noise to block out any ambient sounds and blackout shades to block out light.
-Additionally, it can help to create some kind of temporary room-divider that will section off your side of the room from your baby’s.
+Additionally, it can help to create some kind of temporary room divider that will section off your side of the room from your baby’s.
 A portable coat rack (like this one) + an extra hotel blanket can achieve this well.
 Expand the coat rack, throw the blanket over it, and you have a room divider!

 - Try to plan excursions around naps (if you can – don’t stress if you can’t).
 Don’t be a slave to your child’s usual schedule, but certainly take it into account when planning activities.
 If your toddler takes one afternoon nap, try to plan an outing in the morning, or during mid-afternoon.
 If your child takes two naps, try to squeeze an excursion in around lunchtime.

-- Be flexible – tired will happen!
-Your best laid plans will not equal perfect sleep.
+- Be flexible.
+Tired will happen!
+Your best-laid plans will not equal perfect sleep.
 The truth is, vacation means a different daily schedule and different surroundings, and that will spell disrupted sleep.
-If you do your homework and plan well, you can minimize sleep damage, but do be prepared for some fussiness, a late nap, some late bedtimes, etc.
+If you do your homework and plan well, you can minimize sleep damage.
+But do be prepared for some fussiness, a late nap, some late bedtimes, etc.

 - Book a few “getting back on track” days after you get home.
 Believe it or not, vacation doesn’t end when you come home.
 The aftermath of vacation can stick around in the form of whacked-out sleep schedules!
 That’s why we recommend taking a few days after you get home to get back to normal.
 Try to make sure you can be home during these days, so that you don’t have any errands or outings that can further-disrupt sleep.